 Before being coopered into ovals and rounds, the wood is air-dried for a minimum of at least 5 years.
 The humid, high precipitation, and rich in biodiversity region of Austria’s alpine foothills allows for an air drying period that naturally rids the oak from its bitter tannins and harshness.
 Fire bending is used for bending the ovals and rounds.
-Schneckenleitner’s toast is a “light-long-deep-blonde” toast to ensure that the varietal, freshness and minerality of the wine is respected as much as possible.
-After toasting and bending, the ovals and rounds are scratched and then planed to guarantee a very smooth surface that is easy for cleaning.
+Schneckenleitner’s toast is a “light-long-deep-blonde” style of toast to ensure that the varietal, freshness and minerality of the wine is respected as much as possible.
+This toast style of toast has two names: AOC (Austrian Oak Complex) and AOE (Austrian Oak Elegance).
+After toasting and bending, the ovals and rounds are scratched and then planned to guarantee a very smooth surface that is easy for cleaning.

 SCHNECKENLEITNER'S STYLISTIC POINTS